soverenio/docs/docs/source/getting-started/quick-start.rst

 .. admonition:: Tip
    :class: tip

    You can find your Soveren token in your Soveren account.
-If you don't yet have a Soveren account, `get one <https://soveren.io/sign-up>`_.
+If you don't yet have a Soveren account, `register one <https://soveren.io/sign-up>`_.

-Configure, install, and deploy
+Configure, install, and set up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add your Soveren token to your Kubernetes cluster:

    ``kubectl create secret generic soveren-proxy-token --from-literal=token=123e4567-e89b-12d3-a456-426655440000``

-2. Set up your upstream: configure Soveren Gateway to proxy traffic for your services.
+2. Set up your upstream: configure Soveren gateway to proxy traffic for your services.

 3. Install and set up Soveren gateway using our manifest file: